 There are well over 250 million Portuguese native speakers, with 200 million of that population residing in Brazil!

 The Portuguese in this travel phrase guide is of the European usage which differs from the Brazilian in both sounds and pronunciation.
+Read my guide on the main differences between Brazilian Portuguese and European Portuguese.

 A brief history of Portuguese